scapegoat-scala/scapegoat/README.md

 ### Changelog

+* **0.94.0** - Fixed some more false positives.
+Added MethodNames inspection, StripMarginOnRegex inspection, and VariableShadowing inspection (the latter being a work in progress, please report feedback).

 * **0.93.2** - Fixed false positives.

 * **0.93.1** - #67 fixed var args in duplicate map check, #66 ignoring methods returning nothing when checking for unused params, #69 fixed extended classes false pos, #73 Removed incorrect inspection, #64 updated supression to use tree.symbol.isSynthetic instead of mods.synth, Merge pull request #77 from paulp/psp, Give access to the inspection logic through the sbt console, #76 Improve the contains test.